Star Wars Roleplaying Game (Fantasy Flight Games): Templates

-After determining attributes, the player designs their character using a Species Template.
-Each species has different racial characteristic minimums and maximums.
-Each species also has additional features such as Talents or Special Abilities.
+After determining attributes, the player designs their character using a species template.
+Each species has different racial characteristic minimums, maximums, and additional features such as talents or special abilities.

-The player then picks a Career and then pick one of the three or more Specializations of that Career.
-Each Specialization grants Career Skills and a "Specialization Tree", which grants specialization-based Talents.
+The player then picks a career, and then one of the three or more specializations of that career.
+Each specialization grants career skills, and a specialization tree grants specialization-based talents.

-All the Career Skills listed under the character's Career and Specialization (whether chosen or not during character creation) can be bought for a flat point cost.
-The Career Skills chosen by the player from the career and specialization lists are granted their first level free during initial character creation, but cost the same as other Career Skills when buying higher levels.
-Characters cannot buy a new Career but may buy additional Specializations - whether they are under their Career or not.
-However, if a character wishes to buy another specialization, it costs less for one under their chosen Career than for one under another Career.
+All the career skills listed under the character's career and specialization (whether chosen or not during character creation) can be bought for a flat point cost.
+The career skills chosen by the player are granted their first level free during initial character creation, but cost the same as other career skills when buying higher levels.
+Characters cannot buy a new career but may buy additional specializations - whether they are under their career or not.
+However, if a character wishes to buy another specialization, it costs less for one under their chosen career than for one under another career.

-The Universal "Careers" are generic Specializations that can be used by any of the core games.
+The universal careers are generic specializations that can be used by any of the core games.
 Some allow characters from one game to crossover to the others.
-Force Sensitive Exile and Force Sensitive Emergent allow veteran characters from Edge of the Empire and Age of Rebellion respectively to become Force users and use the Force and Destiny game rules.
-Recruit allows Edge of the Empire characters to cross over to the more idealistic Age of Rebellion campaigns.
-They cost the same as if they were Specializations under the character's existing Career, making them cheaper and more effective than buying a Specialization under a different Career.
+Force Sensitive Exile and Force Sensitive Emergent allow veteran characters from Edge of the Empire and Age of Rebellion to become Force users and use the Force and Destiny game rules.
+Recruit allows Edge of the Empire characters to cross over to Age of Rebellion campaigns.
+They cost the same as if they were specializations under the character's existing career, making them cheaper and more effective than buying a specialization under a different Career.